 \subsection{Causal effects: Instrumental variable estimation}

 In the main text, we raise the issue of sample selection bias in the regression analysis of the number of upvotes an answer receives on SO.
 There are two concerns.
 First, users can observe all existing answers to a question and, arguably, users will take these answers into consideration before deciding whether or not to provide an answer themselves.
 As a consequence, the answers we observe on SO are no random sample of user-answer combinations.
-For instance, we expect that users who believe they have little to add to the existing answers to a given question will tend to refrain from posting their own answers.
+For instance, we expect that users who believe they have little to add to existing answers to a given question will tend to refrain from posting their own answers.
 This bias is addressed by only focusing on the first answer (in a temporal sense) that each question received.

 Second, even the first answer to a question will not be randomly sampled from a population of users and the answers they would have provided had they chosen to do so.
 Instead, answers will be provided by users who believe they have useful insights to the problem at hand.
-To address the sample selection bias this causes, we will exploit the fact that, due to timezone differences, most users are active on the SO platform at somewhat predictable times.
+To address the sample selection bias this causes, we will exploit the fact that, due to timezone differences, most users are active on the SO platform at different, yet somewhat predictable, times.
 Therefore, we expect that who will provide the first answer to a question to some extent depends on the time of day the question was posted.
 This introduces some exogenous variation in the likelihood that a given user provides an answer to a given question.
-Moreover, as far as task experience is not fully equally distributed across timezones, this offers exogenous variation in the task experience associated with the first answer to a question.
+Moreover, as far as skill expertise is unequally distributed across timezones, this offers exogenous variation in the skill expertise associated with the first answer to a question.